Dunkl Operators for Arbitrary Finite Groups: Concluding Observations

 \section{Concluding Observations}

 This paper deals with the cyclic Dunkl operators exclusively from the point of view of purely algebraic aspects of non-commutative geometry.
-In a future paper we will present the analytic properties of these new operators.
+In a future paper we will present the analytic properties of these new operators, such as a generalized Dunkl transform.
 We also intend to analyze in detail examples involving the groups of the Coxeter type, beyond the complex reflection groups.
 The geometry of the quantum principal bundle is essentially given by the choice of $\S$, which determines the differential calculus.

 Another interesting class of examples, which we leave for a future study, comes from appropriately quantized Euclidean spaces on which a finite group $G$ acts, essentially without changing the action on basic coordinates.
 Among other purely quantum phenomena in this context, we can mention an automatic freeness of the group action--as there are simply no points to possibly manifest themselves as elements in a non-trivial stabilizer.
 Also, as we mentioned earlier the case when the tangent bundle of $ E $ is trivial merits closer examination, something we plan to do in a future paper.